jowj/pynit/README.md

 ### updating tags
 To be specific, this allows you to update tags _in bulk_; if you have 80 items under the 'clothing' tag, and 40 items under the 'clothes' tag you can combine them by running this code
-`☭ python pynit.py -rt --reddit-un '' --reddit-pw '' --reddit-cid '' --reddit-sec '' --pb-apikey ''`
+`☭ python pynit.py -rt --pb-apikey ''`

 You will then be asked for the tag you want to replace, and what you want to replace it with.
-This is an entirely `pinboard` side operation; there's no technical reason that the reddit information should be required, I just haven't split that off the main loop yet.
-As long as the flags are present & the `pb-apikey` is correct you will be able to update tags.
-You will not need _accurate_ reddit creds for this operation.
-This will eventually be fixed!
+This is an entirely `pinboard` side operation so you don't need any reddit credentials for this.

 ### running in debug mode
 `☭ python pynit.py -d --reddit-un '' --reddit-pw '' --reddit-cid '' --reddit-sec '' --pb-apikey ''`